The short answer is – a lot more than you would think!

 Taking the time to learn more about everything that is involved with franchising before you make the leap is a sound investment in your business future, wherever it leads you.

 It may actually lead you to a decision that franchising is not the right path for you, in which case you will have saved yourself a lot of wasted, time, effort and money.

 Our ‘How to Franchise’ eClass is a cost-effective way to prepare for becoming a franchisor.
-For a small investment of $695, the eClass will teach you the information, knowledge and research required to understand the process of becoming a franchisor.
 It’s available 24/7 online and can be attended from anywhere in Australia.